Get the latest from TODAY

 "This river is cold in August when it's boiling outside," Utah County Sheriff's Sergeant Spencer Cannon told The Salt Lake Tribune.
 "It's even colder now, with snowmelt coming off the mountains."

-Daryl Devey, operations and maintenance manager at the Central Utah Water Conservancy, said that the water on Monday was around 47-50 degrees in that area of the river.
+Daryl Devey, operations and maintenance manager at the Central Utah Water Conservancy, said that the water that day was around 47-50 degrees in that area of the river.

 Cold water shock is rare, but more likely in warmer months when people are hot and don't consider water temperatures.
 In July 2015, Cameron Gosling, a 14-year-old boy, jumped into the River Wear, just outside of Durham, England, and never resurfaced.
 His drowning was caused by cold water shock.